 The MSA have released on online marshals' training and accreditation scheme at http://members.msauk.org.
 It is recommended that all unregistered marshals should register with the MSA and complete the training package.
 Additionally it is also recommended that all existing registered marshals should complete the training package if they have not already done so.
-In 2017 it will be mandatory for all marshals to be registered and to have completed this package.
+In 2017 all marshals should be registered, however it is possible to 'buddy' a non-registered marshal with one who is fully registered.